v0lt13/EditorAttributesDocs/docs/source/GettingStarted/goodpractices.rst

 	{
 		[SerializeField] private bool condition01;

-		// Passing the variable as a string
-		[SerializeField, EnableField("condition01")] private int field01;
+		// Passing the variable as a string (error prone) [SerializeField, EnableField("condition01")] private int field01;

 		// Using the nameof condition